PaintYourDragon/p9813/README.txt

 Unlike the software bitbang approach, this function cannot be remapped to another pin through software; it can only be changed using FT_Prog.
 CTS is now available as another strand data pin using TCsetStrandPin().

+Because "BitBang WRn" is low when active, it's necessary to invert the signal from this pin -- a 74HC04 hex inverter IC works well for this.

 Some minor adjustments are then required of one's software: